williamdemeo/Czerny/README.md

 Czerny
 ======

-This repository contains some Java classes for testing the Czerny Conjecture using UACalc's FreeAlgebra class.
+This repository contains some Java classes for testing the Czerny Conjecture using Ralph Freese's FreeAlgebra class.

 The main program in Czerny.java takes an input n (an integer) and, for each pair of unary operations f and g on the set {0, 1, ..., n-1}, constructs an algebra